What Is Ipe Decking? Benefits, Uses, and Best Alternative

 Ipe Decking Installation

-One of the biggest hassles with ipe decking boards is hauling around 16-18 foot long boards, especially in tight spaces.
-Due to its weight it takes two guys to carry the long boards.
+One of the biggest hassles with Ipe decking boards is hauling around 16 to18-foot long boards, especially in tight spaces.
+Due to its weight, it takes two guys to carry the long boards.
 The long boards also require a lot of room for storage.
-Because of ipe's density special carbide drills and saw blades are required and it requires much ore time for proper installation.
-Thus, the labor costs are much higher to install ipe decking.
+Because of Ipe’s density special carbide drills and saw blades are required and it requires much more time for proper installation.
+Thus, the labor costs are much higher to install Ipe decking.

-For over 25 years dassoXTR exterior bamboo decking has been the choice over ipe decking for many architects and specifiers Worldwide.
-It has all the unique features of ipe along with some added benefits.
-With dassoXTR planks no more worries about bowing, buckling, cupping or twisting. dassoXTR is the natural choice because it installs 30-40% faster, easier to handle, consistent quality and color and is dimensionally stable.
-Plus, dassoXTR exterior bamboo decking is rot and decay resistant and eco-friendly - with no VOCs or other harsh chemicals. dasspXTR planks are also backed by a 30 year warranty.
+For over 25 years, many architects and specifiers worldwide chooses dassoXTR Fused Bamboo decking over Ipe as the choice wood for decks.
+It has all the unique features of Ipe lumber along with some added benefits.
+With dassoXTR planks no more worries about bowing, buckling, cupping or twisting. dassoXTR is the natural choice because it is low maintenance, installs 30-40% faster, easier to handle, consistent quality and color and is dimensionally stable.
+Plus, dassoXTR exterior bamboo deck is class A fire resistant, rot and decay resistant and eco-friendly - with no VOCs or other harsh chemicals.
+Cleaning is easy similar to general wood maintenance. dassoXTR planks are also backed by a 30-year warranty.

 See below how dassoXTR exterior bamboo decking compares to ipe decking